You can find information about H5N1 avian influenza, and pandemics in general, at:

-If you are overseas, you should find out if antiviral medications are available where you live and whether you need a prescription.
-If adequate medical treatment or antiviral medications such as Tamiflu® or Relenza® are not readily available at your overseas location or travel destination(s), talk to your doctor about buying a supply before you travel overseas.
+If you are overseas, you should find out if antiviral medications are available and whether you need a prescription.
+If adequate medical treatment or antiviral medications are not readily available at your overseas location or travel destination(s), talk to your doctor about buying a supply before you travel overseas.
 You can buy antiviral medications in the United States with a prescription from your doctor or healthcare provider.
 Due to legal restrictions, U.S. embassies and consulates cannot provide private U.S. citizens with medications, supplies, or medical treatment.
-The CDC has information on travel related diseases.
-Remember, don't take expired medications because they can be dangerous.

-It is important for you to consider the local availability of medical diagnosis and treatment, including hospital care and medication, in the event of a pandemic.
-The internet may provide useful information.
+It is important for you to consider the local availability of medical treatment, including hospital care and medication, in the event of a pandemic.
 For a current list of doctors/hospitals in the country to which you are traveling, you can access the U.S. Department of State's list of embassies and consulates.
-You will find a list of medical practitioners either in the Consular Services or American Citizen Services section of the embassy web site.
+You will find a list of medical practitioners either in the Consular Services or American Citizen Services section of the embassy website.

 The WHO and CDC have identified several chronic medical conditions that may cause a higher risk of suffering complications from influenza.
 If you have one of these conditions, you should consider returning to the United States early at the onset of a severe pandemic or postponing your travel.
 Those at high risk may include pregnant women; adults and children who have chronic pulmonary (including asthma), cardiovascular (except hypertension), renal, hepatic, hematological, or metabolic disorders (including diabetes mellitus); adults and children who have suppressed immune systems (caused by medication or by HIV); and adults and children who have any neurological condition (e.g., cognitive dysfunction, spinal cord injuries, seizure, or other neuromuscular disorders) that can compromise respiratory function.
 In the event of an actual severe pandemic, additional groups might be at particular risk of becoming ill.

 You should check the HHS/CDC and WHO websites for the latest information.
-You can obtain additional country information from the U.S. Department of State's country information and Embassy and Consulate web pages.
-You may also call the U.S. Department of State's toll-free number, 1-888-407-4747, or if calling from overseas, 1-202-501-4444, from 8 a.m to 5 p.m.
+You can obtain additional country information from the U.S. Department of State's country information pages and on the embassy or consulate’s website.
+You may also call the U.S. Department of State's toll-free number, 1-888-407-4747, or if calling from overseas, 1-202-501-4444, from 8 a.m. to 5 p.m.
 EST.

 You should make sure, in advance, that you have access to adequate supplies of food, drinkable water, and medications in case you are unable to leave a foreign country during a pandemic.
-Refer to the U.S. Department of State's Options during a Pandemic page and to the U.S. Department of Health and Human Services (HHS) flu website for more planning information.
+Refer to the U.S. Department of State's Options during a Pandemic page.

 In the event of a pandemic, monitor the HHS/CDC and WHO websites for the latest information.
-You can get additional information about the country where you are located from the U.S. Department of State's country information and Embassy and Consulate web pages.
+You can get additional information about the country where you are located from the U.S. Department of State's country information pages and the embassy or consulate’s website.
 You may also call the U.S. Department of State's toll-free number, 1-888-407-4747, or, if calling from overseas, 1-202-501-4444, from 8 a.m. to 5 p.m.
 EST weekdays.